-Dr Shrestha is an affiliated fellow at the University of Oxford, UK.
+Dr Shrestha is a Research Affiliate at the University of Oxford, UK.
 Between 2009 and 2012, he worked at the University of Oxford together with Professor David Gellner and Dr Sondra Hausner on the project Vernacular Religion: Varieties of religiosity in the Nepalese diaspora in the UK and Belgium'.
 He co-authors many articles with David Gellner, and Dr Sondra Hausner.
 He obtained a PhD in anthropology from the University of Leiden (2002).
 As an Assistant Professor, he taught Government and Politics of South and Southeast Asia at the University of Leiden.
 He also contributes to the project “Documents on the History of Religion and Law of pre-modern Nepal’’ University of Heidelberg, Germany.
 He has conducted fieldwork in Nepal, India, the UK and Belgium.

 Shrestha has published widely on Nepalese religious rituals, Hinduism, Buddhism, ethnic nationalism, the Maoist movement, political development in Nepal and on Nepalese diaspora.
 He is the author of the monographs: The Sacred Town of Sankhu: The Anthropology of Newar Rituals, Religion and Society in Nepal (Cambridge Scholar Publishing 2012, paperback 2013) and The Newars of Sikkim: Reinventing Language, Culture and Identity in the Diaspora (Vajra Books 2015).